Prostate Cancer

 Hormonal therapy

 • Prostate cancer cells use androgens to grow.
 An androgen is a type of hormone that controls the development of male physical traits, such as deep voices and growth of bodily hair.
-The most common androgen is testosterone.
+The most common androgen is testosterone, primarily produced by the testicles.
+The adrenal glands and prostate cancer cells can also produce androgens.

 1. Bilateral orchiectomy